 After the Merger, and giving effect to the push down of goodwill, Exelon's pro forma common equity as a percentage of total capitalization will be 30%, consistent with the traditional levels of common equity capitalization that the Commission has authorized for other registered holding company systems.
-Exelon's commitment to maintain its consolidated capitalization at or above

-/43/ Compare National Grid USA, Holding Co.
+^{/43/} Compare National Grid USA, Holding Co.
 Act Release No. 35-27166 (April 14, 2000).

-30% common equity (including securitization debt as discussed in the following paragraph) should result in a capital structure consistent with industry norms.
+Exelon's commitment to maintain its consolidated capitalization at or above 30% common equity (including securitization debt as discussed in the following paragraph) should result in a capital structure consistent with industry norms.

-- The capital structures of ComEd and PECO will include approximately \$2.6 billion and \$4.8 billion, respectively of bonds rated AAA when issued and which securitized the future cash flows provided for by restructuring legislation in Illinois and Pennsylvania.
-Although the issuance of these bonds increased the debt ratio of both companies, credit rating agencies view the issuance of the bonds as enhancing the overall credit quality of the utility because of (a) the firm statutory framework and the elimination of uncertainty about future stranded cost recovery and (b) the use by ComEd and PECO of the proceeds of these securitization financings to retire higher cost debt and preferred stock and to reduce the costly equity component of their capital structures consistent with the goals of the State restructuring legislation./44/ - The anticipated capital structures considering the Merger and the Restructurings for the companies are as follows:/45/
+.
+The capital structures of ComEd and PECO will include approximately \$2.6 billion and \$4.8 billion, respectively of bonds rated AAA when issued and which securitized the future cash flows provided for by restructuring legislation in Illinois and Pennsylvania.
+Although the issuance of these bonds increased the debt ratio of both companies, credit rating agencies view the issuance of the bonds as enhancing the overall credit quality of the utility because of (a) the firm statutory framework and the elimination of uncertainty about future stranded cost recovery and (b) the use by ComEd and PECO of the proceeds of these securitization financings to retire higher cost debt and preferred stock and to reduce the costly equity component of their capital structures consistent with the goals of the State restructuring legislation./44/

+[.]
+The anticipated capital structures considering the Merger and the Restructurings for the companies are as follows:/45/

-Company Common EquityIncluding Securitized Debt Common EquityExcluding Securitized Debt
+Common EquityIncluding Securitized Debt Common EquityExcluding Securitized Debt

-E> kelon 30% 46%
+30% 46%

-Co omEd 36% 47%
+36% 47%

-PE ECO 16% 36%
+16% 36%

+Securitized Debt 30% 36%